- Coronavirus Update

-Kohlrabis are not so common in the UK and their alien-like appearance can leave even the most seasoned veg scheme member stumped as to what to do with them.
+Kohlrabi is not so common in the UK and its alien-like appearance can leave even the most seasoned veg scheme member stumped as to what to do with it.
 But don’t be scared.
 They're much like a carrot in many ways and once you’ve peeled it, it’s very easy to work with.

 You’ll need to remove the leaves and stems and peel it first as the skin is very tough.
 The leaves can also be eaten - treat them as you would spinach or kale.

-They have been described as th poor man’s water chestnuts, because they provide a pleasing crunchy texture to stir-fries, without the expense of exotic water chestnuts.
-Add jullienned strips, or shredded kohl rabi to stir-fries near the end of the cooking process to add a little lift to your one-wok wonders.
+They have been described as the poor man’s water chestnuts, because they provide a pleasing crunchy texture to stir-fries, without the expense of exotic water chestnuts.
+Add jullienned strips, or shredded kohlrabi to stir-fries near the end of the cooking process to add a little lift to your one-wok wonders.

-Roasting kohlrabi brings out even more of it's sweetness and you end up with beautiful browned, caramelized edges.
+Roasting kohlrabi brings out even more of it's sweetness and you end up with beautiful browned, caramelised edges.
 What's not to love?